Predictive Data Intelligence provides the data foundation that modern data-driven organizations need

-To improve its ability to fight disease and help communities, Eli Lilly and Companyneeded to remove data from silos to allow more teams access to information.
-By using Axon Data Governance and Informatica Data Quality, Eli Lilly and Company stayed within regulatory compliance.
-It also created a collaborative enterprise data marketplace to empower self-service analytics.
-This gave the company trustworthy data they could use to achieve revenue increases.
+To improve its ability to fight disease and help communities, Eli Lilly and Company needed to uncover data dispersed across silos and allow more teams access to business-critical information.
+Informatica’s data governance and data quality solutions allowed them to comply with healthcare data regulations even as they created new solutions with their data.
+Lilly also created a collaborative enterprise data marketplace to empower self-service analytics.
+This gave the company’s data consumers trustworthy data they could use to achieve increased revenue.

-UK Driver and Vehicle Standards Agency
+Driver and Vehicle Standards Agency

-The UK Department of Transport’s executive agencyneeded to standardize and automate data quality while keeping data secure and in compliance with the GDPR.
-With the help of Axon Data Governance and Informatica Data Quality, DVSA improved decision-making with faster delivery of higher-quality data.
-They also increased security and efficiency by bringing all driver and vehicle data into a single repository.
-All of which allowed them to build more trust and improve interaction with their citizens.
+The UK Department of Transport’s Driver and Vehicle Standards Agency (DVSA) wanted to standardize and automate data quality.
+They also needed to keep data secure and in compliance with the EU General Data Protection Regulation (GDPR).
+With the help of Informatica’s data governance and data quality solutions, DVSA improved data-driven decision-making with faster delivery of higher-quality data.
+They were also able to increase security and efficiency by bringing all driver and vehicle data into a single repository.
+This allowed them to build greater trust and improve interaction with their citizens.

 Make sure your company is prepared for the road ahead.
 Adopt data intelligence best practices and explore the complete, comprehensive cloud-native and AI-powered data management capabilities offered by the Informatica® Intelligent Data Management Cloud™ (IDMC).
 Designed to help businesses efficiently handle the complex challenges of dispersed and fragmented data to truly innovate with their data — on any platform, any cloud, multi-cloud and multi-hybrid — IDMC services can help you create more value for your customers.